idorocodes/Fark/README.md

         input_data.insert("username".to_string(), "admin".to_string());
         input_data.insert("password".to_string(), "pass".to_string());

-        // initialize the autn input struct with the local strategy and the data that should be retuned after the query let input = AuthInput::Local { data: input_data };
+        // initialize the autn input struct with the local strategy and the data let input = AuthInput::Local { data: input_data };

             // authenticate user with the data provided in the request